opsdis/aci-exporter/README.md

 Promethues aci-exporter
 ------------

 > This project is still in alpha and everything may change.
-If this exporter is useful or might be please share
+If this exporter is useful or might be, please share
 > your experience and/or improvements.

 # Overview